 4. Freshdesk

-The budget-friendly mid-market option.
-Tiers run from free (limited) to $79/agent/month for Enterprise.
-Freddy AI sits as an add-on at $29/agent/month for Copilot.
-Best for cost-sensitive mid-market teams already on Freshworks.
+Best for cost-sensitive mid-market teams already on Freshworks, and for teams that want the help desk software, knowledge base, and a self service portal in one suite.
 Weakness: feature breadth comes with depth gaps, and the AI agent quality lags Intercom and Zendesk.

 5. Document360